Engineering Excellence Awards

 The Nominee may be living or deceased and may be working or retired.

-All selected honorees will be invited as guests of honor to formally accept their award at the October 2024 ACEC Arizona Engineering Excellence Awards and Legacy Awards Celebration.
-The honorees will also receive a complimentary registration to the September 25-27, 2024 Roads & Streets Conference in Tucson.
+All selected honorees will be invited as guests of honor to formally accept their award at the 2025 Excellence in Arizona Engineering Celebration.
+The honorees will also receive a complimentary registration to the September 24-26, 2025 Roads & Streets Conference in Tucson.

 Portal to submit nominations is open